Kanomace/Kanomace.github.io/research.md

 <br>• Achievement:
 Secured a research grant over $1500; Completed the final project completion report.

-- Application of Microcontrollers to the Design of Intelligent Bodies and Digital Manufacturing such as 3D Printing
+- Application of Microcontrollers to the Design of Intelligent Bodies and Digital Manufacturing such as 3D Printing(May 2023-Jul 2023)
 <br>Supervisor: Prof. Michael Littman, MAE Departmental Representative and Director of Undergraduate Studies, School of Engineering
 and Applied Science, Princeton University
-<br>May 2023-Jul 2023
 <br>• Outline:
 Explored the analysis of the PD controller-based DC motor control model in the field of 3D Printing and conducted research on its applications;